Georg Baselitz, Surdororeal, Oil and gold lacquer on canvas, 304 x 350 cm (119,69 x 137,8 in)

 Opening: Sunday, 15 September, 12-6pm

-In these paintings, Georg Baselitz has used gold in the act of painting for the first time, rather than as monochromatic background or ornament.
-The paint, paste-like in consistency, is applied with a spatula and wide brush; sticks resembling reed-pens are used to create a wickerwork of lines by scratching through the layer of oil paint.
+The surface treatment of the canvasses reveals an infinity of details.
+The paint, paste-like in consistency, is applied with a spatula and wide brush and Baselitz uses sticks resembling reed-pens are used to create a wickerwork of lines by scratching through the layer of oil paint.
 The use of spray paint in many works allows the depicted figures to seemingly levitate in a landscape of clouds.
 At times, areas of frottage can be discerned, vaguely reminiscent of Max Ernst.
-Several of these canvases incorporate novel geometric elements that appear like shadows on the canvas, creating shapes reminiscent of grand pianos.

 Galerie Thaddaeus Ropac's exhibition follows a number of international comprehensive solo-shows held on the occasion of the artist's 80th birthday last year: at the Beyeler Foundation in Riehen near Basel, the Hirshhorn Museum in Washington, D.C., and the Musée Unterlinden in Colmar, France.
 A major solo exhibition at Gallerie dell’Accademia in Venice, coinciding with this year’s Biennale, focuses on the series Das Negativ (2012) and Fingermalerei (first half of the 1970s) and remains on view until October 2019.
 This past June, Georg Baselitz gifted six paintings and two sculptures to the Pinakothek der Moderne in Munich.
 The works, which were conceived between 2008 and 2017, are displayed in a dedicated room in the museum.

-The Centre Pompidou in Paris plans to host the artist's most extensive retrospective to date in 2020.
+The Centre Pompidou in Paris plans to host the artist's most extensive retrospective to date in the fall of 2020.